Alfred Wahlforss: Career

 Upon his return, Wahlforss was appointed teacher of practical chemistry and laboratorian at Helsinki Technical College.
 He had started to research retene already his time in Göttingen and presented his study in 1867.
 Despite having just Master's degree, Wahlforss received a docentship and a scholarship to continue his research.
 During 1868–1869 he worked for Friedrich Konrad Beilstein in St. Petersburg, and in 1870 he presented another study "Om bromtoluolklorid".
-The latter study was especially significant and it became Wahlforss's doctorate thesis, but as it was published in Swedish language, it remained with small attention.
+The latter study was especially significant and it became Wahlforss's doctorate thesis, but because it was published in Swedish it received little attention.
 A similar study was published in United States for 12 years later, and another one in Germany at the turn of the century by researchers Wilhelm Wislicenus and Rudolf Grützner.
 It is notable, that Beilstein does not mention Wahlforss's work in his famous book Handbuch der organischen Chemie, although must have been aware of it.

 Wahlforss applied for professorship in chemistry in the Imperial Alexander University in Helsinki, but withdrew his application.
 A potential reason for this was his alcoholism.
 Possibly Wahlforss's grant applications for travelling were repeatedly rejected for this reason – apart from a period he worked in Berlin, which did not lead to any publishing.
 For a long time Wahlforss did not publish anything, until in 1888 he presented the first part of series of studies, which handled castor oil oxidation products, enanthic acid in particular.
 Due to this, Wahlforss was appointed professor in the Polytechnical Institute.
 He published studies about the topic until his paralysis in 1896.

 Wahlforss's achievements were based on his persistent, thorough and detailed work, rather than great innovations.

 The former students remembered Wahlforss as a good lecturer, whose passion to the subject remained evident.
 While the lessons were often chaotic and without structure, the learning outcomes were good – Wahlforss explained complicated topics in small parts easy to embrace, and he often spiced the lessons with anecdotes.